band/bashlibs/thebook/ShellFunctions.md

 : --------------
 ```

-Type the definition and invoke your new function `today`{.verbatim}.
+Type the definition and invoke your new function `today`.
 Since **date** takes almost any upper- or lower-case letter, we'll deal
 with those later as arguments.
 Here\'s a search for [Unix Date Man(ual)
 Page](https://www.unix.com/man-page/Linux/1/date/).
 On that page, the